Action photos of the Kentucky women's golf team during a practice round at the University Club. (Chet White/UK Athletics)

-Lucy Nunn enters her second year as an assistant coach with the University of Kentucky women's golf team after helping the team set new standards for the program in her first season.
+Lucy Nunn enters her third year as an assistant coach with the University of Kentucky women's golf team after helping the team set new standards for the program in her first two seasons.

 The Wildcats broke new ground in Nunn's first year on board, setting the school record for low scoring average at 304.7 while winning their first tournament since 2009, an 8-stroke victory at the Bettie Lou Evans Fall Invitational.